Quick Guide: The threat of terrorism, travel insurance and your holiday

 This guide is intended to help you know what to do, who to contact and what travel insurance cover you have if a terrorist attack affects your holiday, either before you travel or whilst you are away.

 Terrorist incident before you travel

-The first thing you should do is visit the Foreign and Commonwealth Office (FCO) website to get their latest travel advice.
+The first thing you should do is visit the Foreign, Commonwealth & Development Office (FCDO) website to get their latest travel advice.
 They will have the most up to date information about the situation in the country affected and may or may not be advising against all travel, or all but essential travel (holidays are not considered to be essential travel).

-If the Foreign and Commonwealth Office are advising against travel you should get in touch with your travel provider.
+If the Foreign, Commonwealth & Development Office are advising against travel you should get in touch with your travel provider.
 You have a contract with them to get you to a certain destination at a certain time, and if they are unable to fulfil this contract they have a duty to offer you a full refund or alternative travel arrangements.

 If your travel arrangements have changed due to a terrorist incident, you will be able to move or amend your travel insurance policy (single trip only) to cover the new trip.
 If you are no longer travelling you will be able to cancel your travel insurance policy (single trip only) and obtain a refund.

-Your travel insurance policy will not provide cover for cancellation due to FCO alerts.
+Your travel insurance policy will not provide cover for cancellation due to FCDO alerts.

-It is important to be aware that if you choose to travel against the advice of the Foreign and Commonwealth Office your travel insurance policy will be invalid and no cover will be provided under any of the sections.
+It is important to be aware that if you choose to travel against the advice of the Foreign, Commonwealth & Development Office your travel insurance policy will be invalid and no cover will be provided under any of the sections.

 There is no cover under the cancellation section of your travel insurance policy if you simply decide that you no longer wish to travel.